SynthPix: A lightspeed PIV image generator: Software description

 \section{Software description}

-We developed SynthPix in parallel with related projects \cite{banelli2025admm,terpin2025flow,terpin2025ff}, ensuring a flexible, easy-to-integrate data-generation pipeline.
-In this and the following section, we outline our main design choices; for a comprehensive explanation of the software and detailed tutorials, see the SynthPix documentation at
+We developed SynthPix in parallel with related projects \cite{banelli2025admm,terpin2025flow,terpin2025ff,grontas2025pinetoptimizinghardconstrainedneural}, which helped us design a flexible, easy-to-integrate data-generation pipeline.
+In this and the following section, we outline our main design choices; for a comprehensive explanation of the software and detailed tutorials, see \cref{codeMetadata}.

-\paragraph{Usage} \cref{fig:api} shows the simple API we designed for SynthPix.
+\paragraph{Usage} \cref{lst:api} shows the simple API we designed for SynthPix.

-\paragraph{GPU enabled} The user can specify in the configuration file which device to use (e.g., ``cpu'', ``cuda:0'', or multiple ones).
+\paragraph{GPU enabled} The user can specify in the configuration file which device to use (e.g., ``cpu'', ``cuda:0'', or multiple GPUs).

 \paragraph{Configuration file} The configuration file specifies all options SynthPix needs to generate synthetic \gls*{piv} images.
-SynthPix allows to specify the image shape (e.g., $1024\times1024$), the batch size (e.g., $256$), how many different flow fields to use for each batch (e.g., $64$, so that $256/64$ image pairs are generated from the same flow field), and for how many consecutive batches should a flow field be used after loading it (e.g., $1$).
-SynthPix also provides several configurable generation and noise parameters, such as the rasterization-related ones, and the seeding density (in particles per pixels).
+SynthPix allows the user to specify the image shape (e.g., $1024\times1024$), the batch size (e.g., $B = 256$), how many different flow fields to use for each batch (e.g., $F = 64$, so that $B / F = 256/64 = 4$ image pairs are generated from each flow field), and for how many consecutive batches a loaded flow field is reused (e.g., $1$).
+SynthPix also provides several configurable generation and noise parameters.